 A Form You Are Comfortable With: Played with in "Twenty Years to Midnight", where an alien takes the form of Dr. Venture's father, much to his annoyance.
-He eventually berates the alien until it reveals his true form, which is indeed apparently very disturbing.
+He eventually berates the alien until it reveals his true form, which is indeed very disturbing.

 Formally-Named Pet: The Monarch keeps his old cat, Mister Mostly Mittens, mounted in his dining room.
 "Mostly," since it had three white paws and one non-white paw.

 Dr. Venture sees science only as a means to an end; his underlying motivation is Money, Dear Boy, and to a slightly lesser but still very strong degree, recognition.
 How he gets there is of little importance to him.
 Meanwhile Professor Impossible's treatment of his wife and son borders on cruelty.
 At best, he treats them as possessions and not as human beings.

 Later seasons, however, have implied that both characters have come to take their families for granted as a result of their scientific exploits rather than neglecting to care for them at all; examples are the mess Dr. Impossible has become as a result of Sally's leaving him in season three and Dr. Venture's arguably greater interest in his sons' well-being after all of their clones are destroyed at the end of that same season.

 Freak Lab Accident: One was involved for Phantom Limb, Dr. Entman/Humongoloid, and Dr. Dugong (if indeed that is not a costume).